unibz-core/Scior-Dataset/README.md

 # OntCatOWL-Dataset

-Dataset with results of OntCatOWL tests performed on the OntoUML/UFO Catalog.
+Collection of datasets that resulted from OntCatOWL tests performed on the OntoUML/UFO Catalog.

 # Description